 As mentioned, sexual assault, sexual harassment, and rape are all equally disturbing and people guilty of these egregious crimes should be held accountable and convicted.
-Men should ally with women showing support and changing this culture as a whole.
+People are quick to click here and speak with legal representation about the harassment they face, as well they should; Men should ally with women showing support and changing this culture as a whole.
 Far too often, the idea that it’s okay to get a woman drunk to make sexual advances is commendable in some people’s eyes.
 People that are bystanders, willingly letting this happen because “it’s not their problem,” are just as guilty as well.

 There’s another element that comes into play as well when it involves people of “status.”
 It’s known that some athletes, celebrities, and politicians feel entitled and they can do whatever they want without consequences, including these heinous acts, as our current President has shown.
 So the call to action and making others aware is needed; there’s no disputing that.

 Breaking it Down:

 However, conflict comes when we the media and the court of public opinion tries to find an individual and make that person be the scapegoat.
 In the case of Ezekiel Elliott, it seemed as if no-one took the time to thoroughly investigate what happened at that Saint Patrick’s Day parade.
 We saw him exposing a woman’s breast.
 Everyone took to their keyboards to shaming him without justification.

 One of the ethics of journalism is fairness and impartiality.
 Sure, write about what transpired in the video and it can even be stated that perhaps it’s not the best look for Elliott considering his alleged domestic violence situation.
 At the same time, is it not the responsibility of the media to investigate who this lady is and then make the determination of if he’s “right or wrong?”